The question about is a relatively simple answer. To live a healthy life you need a few basics (listed in order of importance):

 5) Exercise (maybe 25 years)

 So why do I bring up this, somewhat, obvious fact?
 Because many of you don't really take this very seriously.
 Many of you think cigarettes are air, donuts are food, soda is water, and exercise is walking from the car to the liquor store.
-The other day, I saw a person in a wheelchair smoking a cigarette.
-I know he's probably never going to escape the chair, but I tend to wonder if his unhealthy lifestyle put him there.
+The other day, I saw a person who was wheezing and coughing in between puffs on his cigarette.
+From what I could tell, the only exercize he was getting was muscular contractions he was putting on his chest as he was coughing.
+We all have a certain amount of choices in life and it would appear that some of the choices that person has made is keeping him on a miserable path.

 Which brings us to the point here.
 What does our DNA really need to have a healthy, long (long as possible) life?
 Let's take each of the elements listed above and go through them.
 Like I said, "It's a relatively simple answer."